-In 2013 the IMF took the unusual step of censuring Argentina for failures to address defects in data reported to the IMF.49 In December 2013 the IMF noted that Argentina was working on addressing the issue.50
+In 2013 the IMF took the unusual step of censuring Argentina for failures to address defects in data reported to the IMF.
+62 In December 2013 the IMF noted that Argentina was working on addressing the issue 63 although the IMF subsequently noted data limitations with respect to Argentina's financial situation.
+64 During 2018 the IMF was involved in evaluating Argentina's economy and governance in the context of an IMF financing program (a Standby Facility) conditioned on economic reform, 65 and the 2020 restructuring also involved IMF evaluations of Argentina's economic plans and policies.
+66

 Some commentators have written about "catalytic finance" suggesting that "the provision of official assistance to a country undergoing a financial crisis spurs other interested parties to take actions that mitigate the crisis.
 In particular, it rests on the premise that, under the right conditions, official assistance and private sector funding are strategic complements.
-That is, the provision of official assistance galvanizes the private sector creditors into rolling over short term loans, and thereby alleviating the funding crisis faced by the debtor country."51 Others argue that the intervention of the IMF can increase moral hazard.52 The picture of Argentina paying off the IMF in full when private sector creditors
+That is, the provision of official assistance galvanizes the private sector creditors into rolling over short term loans, and thereby alleviating the funding crisis faced by the debtor country."
+Others argue that the intervention of the IMF can increase moral hazard.
+68 The picture of Argentina paying off the